JasonDeJesuz/JasonDeJesuz/README.md

 ## I'm a Human Being, Adventurer and Developer.

-- 🔭 I'm currently working on improving my budget overview, by creating a dashboard and mobile applicaton for my personal use!
+- 🔭 I'm currently working on a Bitcoin Trading bot written in Python!
-- 🌱 I’m currently learning everything 🤣
+- 🌱 I’m currently learning more about Bitcoin, Cryptocurrencies and Blockchain.
-- 📫 How to reach me: Send me a skype message and let's have a chat
+- 📫 How to reach me: Send me a skype message and let's have a chat.
-- 🥅 2020 Goals: Learn as much as possible and complete my MCSD certification
+- 🥅 2021 Goals: Learn as much as possible, and use my skills for positive outcomes.
 - ⚡ Fun fact: I love to read, hike and nerd out on Star Wars.

 ## Other Github Accounts